 First stage: young tomato plants

 You’ll add that layer of compost when you first plant your tomatoes.
 Then, we like to add an all purpose organic fertilizer such as MicroLife Multi Purpose to encourage the plants to grow strong roots and stems.
-(How often are we doing this?)

 Second stage: mature tomato plants